Skip to main content

 Fee Free Entrance Days at Muir Woods This Year

 The towering redwoods of Muir Woods are waiting for you!
-On seven days in 2025, all national parks and national monuments that charge an entrance fee will offer free admission to everyone, including Muir Woods in the San Francisco Bay Area.
+On eight days in 2026, all national parks and national monuments that charge an entrance fee will offer free admission to US citizens, including Muir Woods in the San Francisco Bay Area.

 Headlands